Label305/Dug/README.md

 have to make sure these fields are included to be consistent.

-While your api grows it is harder to see how every object is composed, this is where HWai comes into play.
+While your api grows it is harder to see how every object is composed, this is where Dug comes into play.

-HWai allows you to point to routes providing certain data, each of these routes can refer to one another and compose their data.
+Dug allows you to point to sources providing certain data, each of these sources can refer to one another and compose their data.

 Basic usage
 -----------

-First of all we setup a router
+First of all we setup a dug

 ```
-$router = new Router();
+$dug = new Dug();
 ```

-Then register your first data fetching route, which will fetch a bunch of users from the database.
+Then register your first data fetching source, which will fetch a bunch of users from the database.
 Note that `$path[1]` contains an array with results that matched `/[0-9]+/` so you can combine the query.

 ```
-$route = Route::build(['users', '/[0-9]+/'], function($path) {
+$source = Source::build(['users', '/[0-9]+/'], function($path) {
     $users = User::whereIn('id', $path[1])->get();

     $result = [];